How to avoid a collision - basic tips

 Do take note of deer warning signs

-Such signs are positioned only where animal crossings are very likely - They could happen anywhere
+Such signs are positioned only where animal crossings are very likely - but they could happen anywhere.

 Drive with caution